Washington, D.C. salary, ages 35-39

 Based on U.S. Census ACS 1-year 2024 PUMS · full-time, year-round wage earners

-What is the median salary for ages 35-39 workers in Washington, D.C.?
+- What is the median salary for ages 35-39 workers in Washington, D.C., and how does it rank?

 Per month, per hour